future thinking – the new human era

 Article by MEGHANA ANAND and ELIZABETH DENLEY

-Elizabeth is originally from Australia, and is the founding editor of Heartfulness Magazine.
-She loves meditating, writing, singing, playing the piano, gardening, thinking, spending time with her two grown up children, and life in general.
-She is active in researching and publishing the writings of the Heartfulness masters of the 20th and 21st centuries.
-She...
+Elizabeth is the founding editor of Heartfulness Magazine.
+She is Australian, loves meditating, writing, playing and singing music, gardening, thinking, spending time with her two grown up children, and life in general.
+She has been a student of both science and spirituality all her life.
+Trained as a research scientist, with a PhD in ecology, she...
 Read more